D1mitryS/ghoul_names_generator/README.md

-# Name generator for dead inside dota 2 players
+# Name generator for ghouls

+Made for my frinds and just for lulz=)

 inspired by : https://mindtnv.gitlab.io/deadinsidenickgenerator/